Holy See

-The Holy See (Sancta Sedes, [ˈsaŋkta ˈsedes]; Santa Sede [ˈsanta ˈsɛːde]), also called the See of Rome, Petrine See or Apostolic See, is the jurisdiction of the Pope in his role as the bishop of Rome.
-It includes the apostolic episcopal see of the Diocese of Rome, which has ecclesiastical jurisdiction over the Catholic Church and sovereignty over the city-state known as the Vatican City.
+The Holy See (Sancta Sedes, [ˈsaŋkta ˈsedes]; Santa Sede [ˈsanta ˈsɛːde]), also called the See of Rome, the Petrine See or the Apostolic See, is the central governing body of the Catholic Church and Vatican City.
+It encompasses the office of the pope as the bishop of the apostolic episcopal see of Rome, and serves as the spiritual and administrative authority of the worldwide Catholic Church and Vatican City.
+Under international law, the Holy See holds the status of a sovereign juridical entity.

-According to Catholic tradition, it was founded in the first century by Saints Peter and Paul and, by virtue of the doctrines of Petrine and papal primacy, is the focal point of full communion for Catholic Christians around the world.
-As a sovereign entity, the Holy See is headquartered in, operates from, and exercises "exclusive dominion" over the independent Vatican City State enclave in Rome, of which the pope is sovereign.
+According to Catholic tradition and historical records, the Holy See was founded in the first century by Saint Peter and Saint Paul.
+By virtue of the doctrines of Petrine and papal primacy, it is the focal point of full communion for Catholics around the world.
+The Holy See is headquartered in, operates from, and exercises "exclusive dominion" over Vatican City, an independent city-state enclaved in Rome, and of which the pope is the head of state.

-The Holy See is administered by the Roman Curia (Latin for "Roman Court"), which is the central government of the Catholic Church.
-The Roman Curia includes various dicasteries, comparable to ministries and executive departments, with the Cardinal Secretary of State as its chief administrator.
-Papal elections are carried out by part of the College of Cardinals.
+The Holy See is administered by the Roman Curia, which are the central institutions assisting the pope and through which the affairs of the Catholic Church are conducted.
+The Roman Curia includes dicasteries, comparable to ministries and executive departments.
+The Cardinal Secretary of State is its chief administrator.
+Papal elections are carried out by members of the College of Cardinals.

-Although the Holy See is sometimes metonymically referred to as the "Vatican", the Vatican City State was distinctively established with the Lateran Treaty of 1929, between the Holy See and Italy, to ensure the temporal, diplomatic, and spiritual independence of the papacy.
+Although the Holy See is often metonymically referred to as the "Vatican", the Vatican City State was distinctively established with the Lateran Treaty of 1929, agreed between the Holy See and Italy, to ensure the temporal, diplomatic, and spiritual independence of the papacy.
 As such, papal nuncios, who are papal diplomats to states and international organizations, are recognized as representing the Holy See and not the Vatican City State, as prescribed in the Canon law of the Catholic Church.
-The Holy See is thus viewed as the central government of the Catholic Church.
-The Catholic Church, in turn, is the largest non-government provider of education and health care in the world.
+The Holy See is thus viewed as the central government of the Catholic Church and Vatican City.
+The Catholic Church is the largest non-government provider of education and health care in the world.

-The Holy See maintains bilateral diplomatic relations with 183 sovereign states, signs concordats and treaties, and performs multilateral diplomacy with multiple intergovernmental organizations, including the United Nations and its agencies, the Council of Europe, the European Communities, the Organization for Security and Co-operation in Europe, and the Organization of American States.
+The Holy See maintains bilateral diplomatic relations with 180 sovereign states, signs concordats and treaties, and performs multilateral diplomacy with multiple intergovernmental organizations, including the United Nations and its agencies, the Council of Europe, the European Communities, the Organization for Security and Co-operation in Europe, and the Organization of American States.